NGonline/Notes/Linux.md

 ## tr
 - Translate or delete characters: `tr -d 'x'` delete all x, `tr '\n' ' '` replace all `'\n'` with `' ' `

+## w
+- Show who is logged on and what they are doing.

 ## wc
 - Reads either standard input or a list of files, and generates: newline count (**-l**), word count (**-w**), byte count (**-c**), length of the longest line (**-L**).